Lithiot/TPS-Demo/README.md

 The current aim of the project is to archieve a simple Third Person Shooter gameplay experience with:

 - A custom controller using Cinemachine for the camera + unity's CharacterController
-- A modular weapon system with the use of Bolt for visual scripting and fast iteration
+- A modular weapon system
-- Use of FSM + Unity's Pathfinding system for a simple Zombie AI
+- Use of Bolt + Unity's Pathfinding system for a simple Zombie AI

 ## Resources used